Mbed-TLS/mbedtls-docs/kb/development/deprecation.md

 # Deprecations

-To ensure backwards-compatibility between versions of Mbed TLS, functions or constants in the public interface may not be removed except during the release of a new major version.
+To ensure backwards-compatibility between versions of Mbed TLS, elements of the public interface may not be removed except during the release of a new major version.
 Instead, they may be 'deprecated', indicating to users that they will be removed in the future.

-When a build is made with `MBEDTLS_DEPRECATED_WARNING` defined, a compiler warning will be generated to warn a user that the function or constant will be removed at some point in the future, notifying users that they should change to a replacement function or constant at their own convenience.
+When a build is made with `MBEDTLS_DEPRECATED_WARNING` defined, a compiler warning will be generated to warn a user that a function or constant will be removed at some point in the future, notifying users that they should change to a replacement function or constant at their own convenience.
+Note: this only works when using GCC-like compilers that recognize `__attribute__((deprecated))`.

 To find examples of past deprecations, look at the previous major version of Mbed TLS.

 ## Deprecating functions